"Motivated by aesthetic, driven by craft".

-After a 3 year stint in Europe studyingat the Architecture Association in London, the Kungliga Tekniska Högskolan ( KTH Royal Institute of Technology) in Stockholm and the Hochschule der Kunste (Art Academy) in Berlin, he received a Bachelors Degree in Architecture from U.C.
+He went on to study Architecture at the University of California, Berkeley.
+Then,after a 3 year stint in Europe studying at the Architecture Association in London, the Kungliga Tekniska Högskolan ( KTH Royal Institute of Technology) in Stockholm and the Hochschule der Kunste (Art Academy) in Berlin, he received his Bachelors Degree in Architecture from U.C.
 Berkeley College of Environmental Design with an Individual Major in Urban Semiotics.

-Shortly after graduation, Chris began a 5 year traditional japanese joinery apprenticeship building both traditional and contemporary timber frame homes.
-The apprenticeship was followed by 3 more years as Lead Carpenter and Project Manager for the construction of Larry Ellison's residential compound in Woodside, CA.
+Shortly after graduation, Chris began a 5 year traditional Japanese joinery apprenticeship building both traditional and contemporary timber frame homes around the San Francisco Bay Area with Paul Discoe.
+The apprenticeship was followed by 3 more years as Lead Carpenter and Project Manager for the construction of Larry Ellison's Katsura Imperial Villa-inspired residence in Woodside, CA.

 2014 Museum of Craft and Design, San Francisco: "New West Coast Design 2"